ansys/DevRelDocs/2024R2/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Mechanical/Fields/Variable.md

 # `Variable`

+<a id="ansys.mechanical.stubs.v241.Ansys.ACT.Mechanical.Fields.Variable"></a>

 #### *class* ansys.mechanical.stubs.v241.Ansys.ACT.Mechanical.Fields.Variable

 Bases: [`object`](https://docs.python.org/3/library/functions.html#object)

-Represents an object that is either an input or an output for a
+Represents an object that is either an input or an output for a P:Ansys.ACT.Mechanical.Fields.Variable.Field.
+Depending on whether it is an input or output and on the way it is defined, this object holds a series of discrete values or an expression that may involve other variables.

 <!-- !! processed by numpydoc !! -->